Connect Active Directory to Secure Access

 3. Confirm that you permit your AD Users and Groups to sync to Secure Access from the Cisco AD Connector.

-5. Follow the remaining prompts in the setup and when finished, click Close.
+5. Follow the remaining prompts in the setup, and when finished click Finish.

-Optionally, you can specify the AD Groups of interest for the purpose of creating access rules in Secure Access.
+You can specify the AD Groups for the purpose of creating Access rules in Secure Access.
+Users and computers belonging to these Groups synchronize to Secure Access.

 1. Identify the AD Groups of interest.
 Users and computers belonging to these Groups synchronize to Secure Access.